radovluk/Smart-Contract-Exercise/04-Unbreakable-Vault/solution/solution-code/README.md

 ## Vault05: Fortune Teller

 To breach `Vault05`, you need to use the `blockhash` of the block when the guess was locked in, but only after the next block has been mined.
 First, you lock the guess using `lockInGuess`.
 Then, you must wait for the next block and calculate the random number using `blockhash(lockInBlockNumber)`.
 The issue is that at the moment of locking in the password, we do not know the blockhash yet.
 We can only access the blockhash of the previous blocks.
 However, since the `blockhash` function only returns the blockhash for the last 256 blocks, otherwise it returns zero (see [Solidity documentation](https://docs.soliditylang.org/en/latest/units-and-global-variables.html)).
-Therefore, we simply lock in a 0 and mine 256 blocks before calling `breachVault` function.
+Therefore, we simply lock in a 0 and mine 256 blocks before calling the `breachVault` function.

 ```javascript
 // Lock the zero